Gdoc/Admin

 How has the length of marriages changed over time?

 In the chart here we see the duration of marriages before divorce across a number of countries where this data is available.
 An important point to note here is that the definitions are not consistent across countries: some countries report the median length of marriage; others the mean.
-Since the distribution of marriage lengths is often skewed, the median and mean values can be quite different.
-As the UK Office for National Statistics notes:
+Since the distribution of marriage lengths is often skewed, the median and mean values can be quite different.14

 So, we have to keep this in mind and be careful if we make cross-country comparisons.
 On the chart shown we note for each country whether the marriage duration is given as the median or mean value.